nitinls/eks-kubeflow-cloudformation-quick-start/README.md

 1) Create a new Key-pair in AWS Console.
 2) Execute the Cloudformation template cfv1 (we will need the key-pair from the first step).
 3) The cfv1 will run for about 30 minutes and will setup a Linux Jump Box/Bastion Host VM with eksctl and kubectl , setup EKS, KubeFlow and Sagemaker operators for k8s.
-A Windows Jump Box will also be provisioned in the EKS subnet which is whitelisted to access the KubeFlow Dashboard with anonymous auth.